Nearsoft/apprentice/terminal/terminal.md

 To start liking the terminal we need to know the basic commands, and keep learning accordingly to what we want to accomplish

-First let's open a terminal if we haven't done already.
+First let's open a terminal if we haven't done already:
 ```
 Daniels-MacBook-Air:apprentice danielvilla$
 ```